Our 9 assessment criteria

 Proposals should be solution-focused.
 They should find a new approach to an issue that New Zealand's primary sector needs to address.
 Whether it's national in scale or related to just one local community, we want your initiative to lead to positive, long-lasting change.

-Proposals should either fit within an existing industry strategy or provide positive disruption to a sector.
+Proposals should either fit within an existing industry or government strategy or provide positive disruption to a sector.

 We want to see that you have:

 - thought through the proposed work

 - put in place everything necessary to deliver the project successfully

 - considered how you will achieve uptake or adoption of your initiative.